Score-Driven Exponential Random Graphs: A New Class of Time-Varying Parameter Models for Dynamical Networks: Score-Driven Exponential Random Graphs

 \section{Score-Driven Exponential Random Graphs}

-In this section, we introduce the general SD-ERGM framework, discuss in detail the applicability of the score-driven approach to two different ERGMs, and validate their performances with extensive numerical simulations.
+This section describes the methodological innovation introduced by the manuscript.
+We present the general SD-ERGM framework, discuss the score-driven approach's applicability to three different ERGMs in detail, and validate their performances with extensive numerical simulations.